operasoftware/devopera/blog/_posts/2011-11-11-the-developer-briefcase-and-other-neat-opera-extensions-for-developers.md

 ---
-title: '''The Developer Briefcase'' and other neat Opera extensions for developers'
+title: “The Developer Briefcase” and other neat Opera extensions for developers
 authors:
-- shwetankdixit
+- shwetank-dixit
 tags:
 - the developer briefcase
 - extensions